-Contact the Admissions Office in the Kirkman Student Activity Center at 792-9286 or 800-722-6842.
+Contact the Admissions Office in the Kirkman Student Activity Center at 792-9286 or (800) 722-6842.
 All new students may be required to submit placement scores, college transcripts, or be assessed prior to enrollment.
-Scores and/or college transcripts are used for placement in English, Reading, and Math courses.
+Scores and/ or college transcripts are used for placement in English, Reading, and Math courses.
 Barton's assessment is free of charge.
 For further information, see Academic Placement.
 Returning Students:

-- 1. Meet with your academic advisor - 2.
-Enroll with your academic advisor or enroll online at www.bartonccc.edu, then click on the "Barton Online Services and E-mail" logo, and then click on the "PAWS" logo - 3.
-Make payment arrangements and receive a copy of your schedule from the Business Office in the Kirkman Student Activity Center.
+- 1. Schedule an appointment with your academic advisor - 2.
+Enroll with your academic advisor - Make payment arrangements and receive a copy of your schedule from the Business Office in the Kirkman Student Activity Center.
 For more information contact the Business Office at 792-9321.
 Special Students A student admitted as a special student is not required to submit transcripts.
 A special student is not eligible to receive federal financial aid, is not eligible to earn a certificate or degree from Barton, is not eligible to compete in intercollegiate athletics, and will not be assigned an advisor.
 However, student services will be available upon the student's request.
 Students may be required to submit placement scores, college transcripts, or be assessed prior to enrollment.
 Scores and/or college transcripts are used for placement in English, Reading, and Math courses.
 Barton's assessment is free of charge.
 For further information, see Academic Placement.
 Barton County Campus: